Above image: A Namaste Solar install using REC panels, our recommended solar panels.

 Warranty is among one of the top factors to consider when weighing which are the best solar panels.

-Other warranty factors to consider are the production and workmanship warranties.
+Other warranty factors to consider are the labor warranty reimbursement and workmanship warranties.
 These two warranties come on all panels.

 Look for Solar Panel Efficiency